-Precautions for safe handling

-Avoid all personal contact, including inhalation.

-▶ Wear protective clothing when risk of exposure occurs.
+Precautions for safe handling Safe handling Avoid all personal contact, including inhalation.
+Wear protective clothing when risk of exposure occurs.
 Use in a well-ventilated area.

-Safe handling

-- Prevent concentration in hollows and sumps. - DO NOT enter confined spaces until atmosphere has been checked.
-DO NOT allow material to contact humans, exposed food or food utensils. - Avoid contact with incompatible materials.
+Prevent concentration in hollows and sumps.
+DO NOT enter confined spaces until atmosphere has been checked.
+DO NOT allow material to contact humans, exposed food or food utensils.
+Avoid contact with incompatible materials.

-Chemwatch: 12024 Page 4 of 10

 When handling, DO NOT eat, drink or smoke.

-- Store in original containers. - ► Keep containers securely sealed. - ▶ Store in a cool, dry area protected from environmental extremes. - Store away from incompatible materials and foodstuff containers. - Protect containers against physical damage and check regularly for leaks. - ▶ Observe manufacturer's storage and handling recommendations contained within this SDS.

-For major quantities:

-- Consider storage in bunded areas ensure storage areas are isolated from sources of community water (including stormwater, ground water, lakes and streams). - Figure that accidental discharge to air or water is the subject of a contingency disaster management plan; this may require consultation with local authorities
+Other information Store in original containers.
+Keep containers securely sealed.
+Store in a cool, dry area protected from environmental extremes.
+Store away from incompatible materials and foodstuff containers.
+Protect containers against physical damage and check regularly for leaks.
+Observe manufacturer's storage and handling recommendations contained within this SDS.
+For major quantities: Consider storage in bunded areas - ensure storage areas are isolated from sources of community water (including stormwater, ground water, lakes and streams).
+Ensure that accidental discharge to air or water is the subject of a contingency disaster management plan; this may require consultation with local authorities.